alphagov/pay-tech-docs/source/documentation/set_up_a_live_smartpay_account.md

 characters long.

 > You will use this username and password to set
-> up your notification credentials on the GOV.UK Pay admin site later..
+> up your notification credentials on the GOV.UK Pay admin site later.

 Leave all other settings to their defaults and select __Save configuration__.